lsampaioweb/vault-chromium-extension/docs/vault/vault.md

   - Log in to Vault:
     ```bash
-    # Add '-tls-skip-verify' if using self-signed certificate
+    # Add '-tls-skip-verify' if using self-signed certificate.
-    vault login -tls-skip-verify
+    vault login
     ```

 ### Enable and Configure KV Secrets Engines